 All you need is a few simple ingredients to get started –

 - Oil Base – To parch corn, there needs to be an oil base.
 This can be a vegetable oil, butter, or lard.
 I personally use vegetable oil.

 - Dried Corn – Dried corn can be made from a piece of corn OR purchased already with kernels roomed.

-- Dry out a Corn Cob: An old fashioned way to dry sweet corn or field corn is to leave out corn cobs and let dry completely.
-Kernels should remove super easy when fully dried.
+- Dry out a Corn Cob: An old-fashioned way to dry sweet corn or field corn is to leave out corn cobs and let dry completely.
+Kernels should remove super easily when fully dried.
 If not dry all the way, kernels can be harder to remove and need more time.
-Other ways are using a dehydrator or hang cobs in a dry area of your home till completely dried out.
+Other ways are using a dehydrator or hanging cobs in a dry area of your home till completely dried out.